 Both SSDI and SSI define disability in accordance with the SSA Code of Federal Regulations, which states that a disability is “the inability to do any substantial gainful activity by reason of any medically determinable or physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.”

-In some states, while the claim is still open, you can receive temporary partial disability payments.
+In some states, while the workers’ comp claim is still open, you can receive temporary partial disability payments.
 This would happen if you could return for light-duty work for less than your normal working rate.
-The partial disability payment would be a portion of the difference between your average weekly wage prior to and after injury.
+The partial disability payment would be a portion of the difference between your average weekly wage prior to and after the injury.